orendain/DemeoMods/README.md

 - Attacks and critical hits always have a 2% chance to heal players for 1 and 2 health respectively
 - Class turn order starts as Bard, Warlock, Guardian, Sorcerer, Hunter, Barbarian and then Assassin
 - All bosses will start with more health and 1 innate damage resist
+- Placed Torches have 4 health instead of 15
 - The Elven Queen has new self buffs and abilities to add a REAL challenge
 - The Serpent Lord boss is invulnerable while invisible... so you have to do it the HARD way
 - If playing Roots of Evil the player with the most javelins will be first in turn order on the LAST floor